MyCollagenGlow

 Musalmah M, Fairuz AH, Gapor MT, Ngah WZ.
 Effect of vitamin E on plasma malondialdehyde, antioxidant enzyme levels and the ratesof wound closures during wound healing in normal and diabetic rats.
 Asia Pac J Clin Nutr.
 2002;11 Suppl 7:S448-451.
 (PubMed)

-Vitamin B5, essential for energy production, supports skin and hair health.
-It improves the epidermal barrier function, regulates inflammation, and has been shown to be effective in reducing acne and skin blemishes.
+Vitamine B5 Vitamin B5, essential for energy production, supports skin and hair health.
+It improves the epidermal barrier function, regulates inflammation, and has shown effectiveness in reducing acne and skin imperfections.

 Capodice JL.
 Feasibility, tolerability, safety and efficacy of a pantothenic acid based dietary supplement in subjects with mild tomoderate facial acne blemishes.
 J Cosmet Dermatol Sci Appl.
 2012;2:132–5. https://www.scirp.org/html/22372.html

-Vitamin B6 plays a key role in protein metabolism and cell regeneration.
+Vitamine B6 Vitamin B6 plays a key role in protein metabolism and cellular regeneration.
 It contributes to skin health, prevents certain dermatitis, and helps reduce hair loss.

 Kato, Norihisa.
 (2012).
 Role of vitamin B6 in skin health and diseases.
 10.3920/978-90-8686-729-5_4.

-Vitamin B12 influences the health of skin, hair, and nails.
+Vitamine B12 Vitamin B12 influences the health of skin, hair, and nails.
 A deficiency or excess can cause skin disorders such as hyperpigmentation, eczema, or acne.
-It also promotes hair growth by improving microcirculation and oxygenation of the follicles.
+It also promotes hair growth by improving microcirculation.

 Brescoll J, Daveluy S. A review of vitamin B12 in dermatology.
 Am J Clin Dermatol.
 2015 Feb;16(1):27-33. doi: 10.1007/s40257-014- 0107-3.
 PMID: 25559140.